The Best Guard Dogs: Breeds Found In Australia

 Between 10 and 14 years

-Of course, this dog isn’t fit for everyone.
+Of course, this dog isn’t a fit for everyone.
 They are very high energy and can’t stand boredom.
-These pups were bred to work, so as their owner you need to provide spaces where they can use their brains and bodies.
+These pups were bred to work, so as their owner, you need to provide spaces where they can use their brains and bodies.

 PRO TIP: German Shepherds don’t like to stay at home alone for long periods of time.
 They might become destructive or anxious!
 If you plan on leaving your dog by themselves for hours on end, this might not be the breed for you.

 Sounds like your cup of tea?
 We recommend talking to the German Shepherd Rescue Alliance and the German Shepherd Rescue Victoria Association to see the available pups.
 Surely, you’ll find the right dog!

 Enthusiastic and full of life, this energetic pup is great with children.
 If you’re looking for the best family guard dogs, this might be the right fit!

 The Staffie is smart as a whip and thoroughly loves his people.
 This breed, like other pit bull-type dogs, were called “nanny dogs” because they form strong attachments with kids.
 In fact, Staffies tend to take it upon themselves to look out for the kids in their lives .

 Our panel of independent experts love how their loyalty towards kids and their family at large shines through when it comes to protecting their people.
 Staffies used to have a reputation as aggressive dogs, only because they tend to be very protective.
 However, I also want to point out that these trends also mean the breed needs extensive socialisation early on and throughout their lives.
 This will make sure they get along well with other dogs and people.